Does Science Support Music Education For Kids?

 Improvements in Motor and Auditory Skills

 A groundbreaking study by Schlaug, Norton, Overy, and Winner (2005) found that children who received instrumental music training exhibited significant improvements in motor and auditory skills compared to those who did not receive music training.
 The researchers discovered that music training led to structural changes in the brain, specifically in regions associated with motor and auditory processing.
-This study suggests that music lessons not only enhance children's musical abilities but also promote brain development and neuroplasticity.
+This study suggests that music lessons not only improve children's musical abilities, but also promote brain development and neuroplasticity.

 (Source: Schlaug, G., Norton, A., Overy, K., & Winner, E. (2005).
 Effects of music training on the child's brain and cognitive development.
 Annals of the New York Academy of Sciences, 1060, 219-230.)